Below are figures for 2016 that are frequently used in the elder law practice or are of interest to clients.

 Rates differ for beneficiaries who are married but file a separate tax return from their spouse:

-Monthly federal Supplemental Security Income (SSI) payment standard will be $733 for an individual and $1,100 for a couple.
+Most Social Security figures remain unchanged.
+The monthly federal Supplemental Security Income (SSI) payment standard stays at $733 for an individual and $1,100 for a couple.

 If you are in need of legal services and would like to schedule a consultation, please call us at (954) 256-9192 or e-mail us at firstname.lastname@example.org.